 Once the crystal graph is established, we can proceed to obtain embeddings for nodes and edges.
 Node feature $\boldsymbol{a}_i$ for node $i$ is first mapped using CGCNN \citep{xie2018crystal} embeddings, followed by a linear transformation to initialize the short-range node features $h_{i,\text{local}}^0$.
 The initial global atom representation is derived through a linear transformation of ${h}^0_\text{local}$, as shown below:

 where $W_r$ is a learnable weight matrix.
 We use ${h}^0_\text{global}$ as initial long-range node features.
-The invariant edge feature $||\mathbf{p}_i - \mathbf{p}_j||_2$ is defined by the Euclidean distance between node pair $i$ and $j$, are scaled by \( c / ||\mathbf{p}_i - \mathbf{p}_j||_2 \), where c is a chosen constant to mimic the pairwise potential in \cite{lin2023efficient}.
+The edge features $||\mathbf{p}_i - \mathbf{p}_j||_2$, defined by the Euclidean distance between node pair $i$ and $j$, are scaled by \( c / ||\mathbf{p}_i - \mathbf{p}_j||_2 \), where c is a chosen constant to mimic the pairwise potential in \cite{lin2023efficient}.
 These values are then embedded using radial basis function (RBF) kernels to get the initial edge features ${v}_{ij}^e$.
 More details are shown in \Cref{app:emmbeddingsetting}